nikolmichaelidou/CI-Project-1/readme.md

 <h3>Media</h3>

-- Photos in the gallery were sent to me, throught a facebook, about horse riding in Cyprus.
+- Photos in the gallery were sent to me, throught a facebook group, about horse riding in Cyprus.